keymanapp/keyboards/release/q/qwerty_farang/README.md

 Description
 -----------
-Thai QWERTY keyboard created for Thai learners who are more familiar with the QWERTY layout.
+QWERTY Farang keyboard created for Thai learners who are more familiar with the QWERTY layout.
 It uses "longpress" and "rota" to house characters with identical phonetics by order of frequency.

 Supported Platforms